cvthirumalakumar/Incorporating-L2-Phonemes-and-Utilising-L2-Native-Speech-for-Robust-L2-English-Speech-Recognition/README.md

 In the paper authors implemented the method for Korean speakers.
 In this project I have implemented for Hindi speakers speaking English.
 More details about the expeiments and results can be found in `report.pdf`

 Experiments are conducted using kaldi toolkit.
 And Hindi Lexicon is generated using [Unfied-Parser](https://www.iitm.ac.in/donlab/tts/unified.php).
-Extended lexicon is genereated based on the phoneme transfer rules mentioned in [Indic TIMIT](https://ieeexplore.ieee.org/document/9041230) paper using custom python script. generated Hindi lexicon and extended lexion are found in `asr/data/local/lexicons`
+Extended lexicon is genereated based on the phoneme transfer rules mentioned in [Indic TIMIT](https://ieeexplore.ieee.org/document/9041230) paper using custom python script. generated Hindi lexicon and extended lexion are found in `asr/data/local/lexicons` code in `extended_lexicon` folder is not the final used one.